NicolasNeubauer/noobhour_modules/README.md

 # noobhour modules
-A collection of one module for [VCV Rack](https://github.com/VCVRack/Rack).
+A collection of modules for [VCV Rack](https://github.com/VCVRack/Rack).

 ## Baseliner
 A 4x probabilistic attenuverting switch.